 Paying attention and noticing clearly are not the same thing.
 A player can concentrate very hard and still not detect what actually matters.
 That gap is where sensory clarity lives.

-They may be watching the ball and still not detecting the detail that matters.
-They may be trying to focus and still be relatively unaware of what is happening in their body, in their emotions, or even in the movement of attention itself.
+A player may be watching the ball and still not detecting the detail that matters.
+They may be trying to focus and still be unaware of what is happening in their body, in their emotions, or in the movement of attention itself.

 That is where sensory clarity comes in.